 Earl’s most awesome licks for leads and back-up

-For those of you taking Bill’s courses on Peghead Nation, note that there will be no repetition of Scruggs content with the lessons on the Beginning Banjo and Bluegrass Banjo courses.
-Please join us for this special eight-session live workshop!
+For those of you taking Bill’s courses on Peghead Nation, note that there is no repetition of Scruggs content with the lessons on the Beginning Banjo and Bluegrass Banjo courses.

 Bill talks about what he’ll be covering in his workshop and gives recommended reading and listening ideas.